• Skip to main content

 The i9-9900 is a very hot CPU at full load.
 Once it starts boosting, fans will start spinning.
 The difference between running a 92mm stock cooling fan at 2400rpm vs a 140mm fan at 1000rpm under heavy load is impossible to even describe.
 This, to me, is the most important factor.

 If you’ve ever used a stock cooler, then you know exactly what I’m talking about.
 The harmonics and monotonous fan ramping on small coolers is intolerable.
-The annoying hum and up and down droning are enough to drive a room full of recovering alcoholics into heroine addiction.
+The annoying hum and up and down droning are enough to drive a room full of recovering alcoholics into heroin addiction.
 Believe me, you don’t want to listen to that when you’re trying to work.

 I want my system to be dead silent.